keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-fire-and-brimestone.md

 *Photo Credit: [Candra Firmansyah](https://commons.wikimedia.org/wiki/File:Menambang_Belerang.jpg) [CC BY-SA 4.0]* {.:figcaption}

+---

+*It's just smoke.
+Floating over the volcano
+It's just smoke.
+Go on, you know I can't say no*

+---

 A story of commodity value inversion.
 What caused wars is now sold to be *taken away*.
 If the petroleum industry shrinks it might invert again

 Indonesian Sulfur mines with Blue Flames